Find free CPAP machines.

 - Some of the government financial aid programs may allow cash to be used to pay for CPAP machines, and examples include TANF.
 Locate financial help from the government.

 - The disabled, who are also low income and that have sleep Apnea, or another similar health condition can turn to agencies that focus on them for affordable CPAP machines.
+Both government and non-profits offer resources.
 Find help for disabled by state.

 A number of charities as well as non-profits may also provide free CPAP breathing machines to the very low income as well as households that lack health insurance policies.
 Or there may be assistance for those whose policies do not provide enough financial help.